geckoflume/mixologist/README.md

 ## Prerequisites
 ### Hardware
-- Orange Pi PC or other GPIO-capable board
+- Orange Pi PC or other GPIO-capable board (preferably supporting the pyA20 library to make it work right away)
-- 4 peristaltic pumps
+- 4 (peristaltic) pumps
-- 4 relay module to drive the pumps
+- 4 relays module to drive the pumps
 - An Arduino
 - 5 load cells modules
 - 5 HX711 ADC modules